New Florida Toll Roads Will Impact Nature

 TNC continues to provide recommendations and insight to the task forces and FDOT.
 Check back for updates on this issue.

-FDOT will conduct a series of webinars of the Florida Multi-use Corridors of Regional Economic Significance (M-CORES) Task Force.
-The purpose of these online webinars is to share briefings on emerging technology trends and opportunities, discuss implications of emerging technologies for corridor development, and receive public comments.
-Note: those wishing to provide live public comments must register no later than 5:00 p.m. the day before the event.
+FDOT will conduct a series of virtual meetings of the Florida Multi-use Corridors of Regional Economic Significance (M-CORES) Task Force.
+The purpose of these meetings is to discuss how Task Force recommendations will be used to identify and narrow paths/courses, provide update on recommendations framework and work plan, establish initial consensus on guiding principles, discuss draft instructions for project development and beyond, review draft Task Force report sections with focus on high-level needs, and receive public comments.
+Note: those wishing to provide live public comments must register no later than 4:00 p.m. the day before the event.

 Click on the dates below to access the webinar information page and how to register: